Problem of the Week

-The purpose of this course is to provide students a working knowledge of basic operations in Calculus, including differentiation and integration of simple functions.
-At the end of the course the student should be able to use these techniques to graph functions and solve financial problems involving optimization, growth, and rates of change.
-Evaluation of the student's mastery of these concepts will be done through written exams.
+This course gives students a working knowledge of basic operations in calculus, including differentiation and integration of simple functions.
+By the end of the course the student should be able to use these techniques to graph functions and solve financial problems involving optimization, growth, and rates of change.

 University “M” Credit:

-You are required to attend all classes.
-In case of illness or other necessary absences, notify your instructor by email.
-According to Harpur College policy, a student can receive a grade of F for any course for which they have missed 25% or more of its meetings.
-We reserve the right to invoke this policy.
+Students are expected to attend all classes.
+Failure to attend regularly will impact the discretionary component of the grade (attendance, preparation, quizzes, participation).
+In case of illness or other necessary absences, student should notify instructor by email.
+According to Harpur College policy, a student can receive a grade of F in any course for which they miss 25% or more of its meetings.
+Instructors reserve the right to invoke this policy.

 Academic dishonesty will be dealt with severely.
-There is precedent for giving an “F” for the course to a student who attempts to advance his/her grade illegally.
-Dishonesty includes, but is not limited to: copying another student's work, letting someone copy your work, lying to or intentionally misleading an instructor, handing in modified work for additional points, or signing someone else's name to a document.
+A grade of “F” for the course is not unprecedented for a student who attempts to advance his/her grade illegally.
+Dishonesty includes but is not limited to: copying another's work or letting someone copy one's work, trying to use an electronic device during an exam, lying to or intentionally misleading an instructor, handing in modified work for additional points, or signing someone else's name to a document.

 Calculators and Other Electronic Devices:

 Calculators will not be allowed during any quiz or test.
-They may be useful for some homework assignments.
-No particular type is recommended.
+They may be used for homework assignments.
+DESMOS online graphing calculator is helpful for checking graphs.

 Binghamton University is committed to full and equitable access for all enrolled students.
 Students requesting accommodations based on a disability must register with Services for Students with Disabilities located in UU-119 (777-2686).